The Mass Gap Approach to QCD: Canonical gauge

-The mass gap approach to QCD requires that the massive gluon propagator at any finite gauge should go to the massless perturbative gluon propagator in the perturbation $q^2 \rightarrow \infty$ limit, which is equivalent to the $M^2_g=0$ limit and vice versa, see figure 2.
-This request should be considered as the boundary condition for any massive gluon propagator as emphasized above.
-In other words, our approach renders the Yang\,--\,Mills massive theory renormalizable at infinity.
-The gauge particle propagators (the corresponding Green's functions) should at least be quadratically convergent, i.e., behave as $\sim (1/q^2)$ at $q^2 \rightarrow \infty$.
-The mass gap approach to QCD formulates the interaction and gauge of the massive gluon propagator, associated with its transverse and longitudinal components, respectively, in such a way that the theory becomes renormalizable.
-It makes the equivalence between $q^2 \rightarrow \infty$ and $M^2_g=0$ limits to be important for the renormalizability.
-It is necessary to understand that the above-mentioned equivalence does not contradict to the existence of the phase transition at $q^2=M^2_g$ for the massive gluon propagator.
-The smooth renormalizable behavior in the whole gluon momentum range is only possible for the PT massless gluon propagator, i.e., when $M^2_g=0$.
-However, the massive gluon propagator in the canonical gauge ${\tilde\lambda}^{-1} = \infty$ (see figure 3) breaks down the requested boundary condition, and thus makes the theory non-renormalizable both off-mass-shell, eq.~(A1), and on the mass-shell $q^2=M^2_g$, eq.~(A3).
-Thus the above-mentioned equivalence is broken down by this gauge.
-Therefore, the canonical gauge should be abandoned, as not satisfying to the perturbative behavior at infinity and having no smooth $M^2_g=0$ limit, both requested by the mass gap approach to QCD.
-In addition, let us note that the ${\tilde\lambda}^{-1} = \infty$ limit in QCD seems to us too artificial and formal, like the formal $M^2=0$ one, indeed.
-For the perturbative massless and free gluon propagators such limit does not have any mathematical meaning at all (see Section V).
+All this shows the general inconsistency of the canonical gauge in QCD within the mass gap approach to its ground state.
+In other words, only finite gauges ${\tilde\lambda}^{-1}$ are compatible with the mass gap approach to QCD.
+It formulates the interaction and gauge of the massive full gluon propagator (5.8), associated with its transverse and longitudinal components, respectively, in such a way that the theory remains renormalizable.
+The effective charge, associated with its transverse component, is finite in the PT $q^2 \rightarrow \infty$.
+The invariant function, associated with its longitudinal component, is a known function of $q^2$ and $M^2_g$.
+It explicitly demonstrates the equivalence between the PT $q^2 \rightarrow \infty$ and $M^2_g=0$ limits and vice versa, which is important for the renormalizability.
+Thus, the massive gauge particle propagator (the corresponding Green's function) is at least quadratically convergent, i.e., behaves as $\sim (1/q^2)$ at $q^2 \rightarrow \infty$.
+In other words, our approach renders the YM massive theory renormalizable at infinity.
+Also, it provides the smooth transition $\xi \rightarrow \xi_0$ in the PT or $M^2_g=0$ limits.
+However, the resulting (i.e., renormalized) massive gluon propagator in the canonical gauge ${\tilde\lambda}^{-1} = \infty$ (Fig. 3) makes the theory unrenormalizable both off-mass-shell, eq.~(7.1), and on the mass-shell $q^2=M^2_g$, eq.~(7.3).
+Thus, the above-mentioned equivalence is broken down by this gauge.
+Therefore, the canonical gauge should be abandoned, as not satisfying to the PT behavior at infinity and having no smooth $M^2_g=0$ limit, both requested by the mass gap approach to QCD.
+Let us note that the $\lambda^{-1}={\tilde\lambda}^{-1} = \infty$ limit in QCD seems to us too artificial and formal, like the formal $M^2=0$ one, indeed.

-Concluding briefly, within the mass gap approach to QCD the canonical gauge should be abandoned in this theory because of its two unacceptable features.
-Firstly, it makes the gauge particle Green functions non-renormalizable in the perturbation theory, see eq.~(A3), which itself has no any physical meaning.
-Secondly, the canonical gauge has no any mathematical meaning as well for the PT and free gauge particle Green functions, see eq.~(5.23).